polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 ### Frontier EVM Contracts

-[Frontier](https://github.com/paritytech/frontier) is the suite of tools that enables a Substrate chain to run Ethereum contracts (EVM) natively with the same API/RPC interface, Ethereum exposes on Substrate.
-Ethereum Addresses can also be mapped directly to and from Substrate's SS58 scheme from existing accounts.
+[Frontier](https://github.com/paritytech/frontier) is the suite of tools that enables a Polkadot SDK-based chain to run Ethereum contracts (EVM) natively with the same API/RPC interface.
+Ethereum addresses can also be mapped directly to and from the Polkadot SDK's SS58 scheme from existing accounts.

 - [Pallet EVM](https://docs.rs/pallet-evm/latest/pallet_evm/){target=\_blank} - enables functionality of running EVM (Solidity) contracts
 - [Pallet Ethereum](https://docs.rs/pallet-ethereum/latest/pallet_ethereum/){target=\_blank} - Ethereum RPC implementation, block emulation, and Ethereum transaction validation

 ### Contracts Pallet

-The contracts pallet (`pallet_contracts`) implements a WebAssembly based approach to smart contracts.
+The contracts pallet (`pallet_contracts`) implements a Wasm based approach to smart contracts.

 1. **Wasm**.
-The contracts pallet uses WebAssembly as its compilation target.
+The contracts pallet uses Wasm as its compilation target.
 Any language that compiles to Wasm can potentially be used to write smart contracts.
 Nevertheless, it is better to have a dedicated domain-specific language, and for that reason Parity offers the [ink!](#ink) language.